datarts-tech/tap-saasoptics/README.md

 `tap-saasoptics` is a Singer tap for saasoptics.

+Pulls raw data from the SaaSOptics v1.0 API
+> N.B.
+SaaSOptics API is not being developed as it is merged under the name of [MAXIO](https://www.maxio.com/about).

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

-This Tap:
-- Pulls raw data from the SaaSOptics v1.0 API
-- Extracts the following resources:
-  - Customers
-  - Contracts
-  - Invoices
-  - Items
-  - Transactions
-  - Billing Desriptions
-  - Accounts
-  - Auto Renewal Profiles
-  - Billing Methods
-  - Country Codes
-  - Currency Codes
-  - Payment Terms
-  - Registers
-  - Revenue Entries
-  - Revenue Recognition Methods
-  - Sales Orders
-- Outputs the schema for each resource
-- Incrementally pulls data based on the input state

 <!--

 Developer TODO: Update the below as needed to correctly describe the install procedure.
 For instance, if you do not have a PyPi repo, or if you want users to directly install from your git repo, you can modify this step as appropriate.

 ## Installation